Italian citizenship by descent · Built for the 2025 reform

 How much does this cost?+

-We'll publish flat-fee packages for the typical 1948 case once we partner with Italian counsel.
+We work on a flat fee for your case — agreed up front, before any work begins, so there are no surprises.
 A 1948 judicial case typically costs more than a consular descent application but less than comparable U.S. legal proceedings.

 What happens to my information after I submit?+

 We read it.
-We do not sell it or use it for ad retargeting.
-If you'd prefer we delete your submission after replying, say so in your message and we will.
+We never sell it to advertisers or data brokers, and we don't use it for ad retargeting.
+If your case moves to a partner firm in Italy, we share your details only after you approve that firm by name.
+And if you'd prefer we delete your submission after replying, say so in your message and we will.

 Find out where you stand —